 Introductory talks are outside the gatehouse and costume talks are in the great hall.
 They're free and there's no need to book.
 Visitor Reception staff will let you know what's happening on your way in.

-The mown paths in the parkland are flat and dry at the moment but sturdy footwear recommended if it turns wet.
+The mown grassy paths in the parkland are flat but we'd recommend sturdy footwear now that the weather has turned wetter.

 - Tick things off your 50 things to do... list - fly a kite, catch a falling leaf, play conkers...